Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

 The combination of all four far-forward subsystems allows for an extended coverage for tagging and reconstructing protons (and charged particles in the B0) as well as neutral final states at far-forward rapidity.
 The overall performance of the far-forward detector system depends on the individual subsystems and is summarized in Table~\ref{tab:FF_detector_performance}.

 For the measurement of exclusive photon or meson production off a proton, the scattered proton can be detected in the B0 or in the Roman pots, depending on the beam-energy configuration and the scattered-proton momentum.
-When reconstructing the scattered proton in the far-forward system, a center-of-mass-energy--dependent gap is present in the Mandelstam-$t$ distribution, because the coverage of the far-forward system is incomplete.
-This is corrected for by relying on the kinematic constraints imposed by the exclusivity of the process.
+When reconstructing the scattered proton in the far-forward system, a center-of-mass-energy--dependent gap is present in the Mandelstam-$t$ distribution, because the coverage of the far-forward system is incomplete, especially at the lower hadron beam energies {(e.g. for 100 GeV protons).
+This can be corrected for by relying on the kinematic constraints imposed by the exclusivity of the specific process.
+It should be noted that this imposes an additional difficulty on the full event reconstruction due to potential contamination from misidentification of different processes, for example mistaking exclusive $\pi^{0} \rightarrow \gamma \gamma$ production for DVCS when the two photons merge in a calorimeter cluster, or a photon is missed.
+However, due to high-granularity calorimetry across the ePIC fiducial acceptance, this type of misidentification has been demonstrated to be manageable~\cite{Aschenauer:2025cdq}.}

 When studying diffractive production of a meson or photon off a nucleus, the (virtual) photon exchanged between the beam electron and nucleus can interact either with the nucleus as a whole or with one of the nucleon constituents inside the nucleus.
 The former is referred to as coherent production and implies the nucleus to remain intact, while the latter is referred to as incoherent production and implies the break up of the nucleus.
 With the exception of the lightest nuclei, the scattered nucleus in coherent production stays too close to the beam line to be detected in the far-forward system.
 For incoherent production, nucleus debris can be detected in the far-forward system.